Helping clients obtain compensation for their injuries

 but produces no pain.
 Emergency medical treatment and rehabilitation are

-necessary, and victims are left with scarring and disabilities. - Fourth-degree burn — The most severe, this type of burn destroys the entire skin and
+• Fourth-degree burn — The most severe, this type of burn destroys the entire skin and

 extends to the underlying muscle and bone.
 Survivors must undergo extensive